zudello/zudello-knowledge-base/Knowledge Base/relationships-module/managing-customer-records.md

     - Change your view layout
     - Sort by different fields

-> For help with filtering or sorting options, see [navigating-zudello](../getting-started-with-zudello/navigating-zudello.md).
+> For help with filtering or sorting options, see [Navigating Zudello](../getting-started-with-zudello/navigating-zudello.md).

 ## Managing customer records